User Guide

 HOME

-The dashboard for your active bike — progress bars, overdue alerts, fuel stats, and quick service logging.
+The dashboard for your active vehicle — progress bars, overdue alerts, fuel stats, and quick service logging.

 SHED

-Your garage — all your bike cards, photos, VIN status, cost totals, and access to settings and service intervals per bike.
+Your garage — all your vehicle cards, photos, VIN status, cost totals, and access to settings and service intervals per vehicle.

 LOGS

-Your full service history — view, filter, and sort all records, and export to CSV or PDF Sales Report.
+Your full service history — view records, filter by category, tap any record to edit or delete it, and export to CSV or PDF Sales Report.

 Maintenance Categories